lsst-dm/dmtn-249/index.rst

 """"""""""""""

 1. Obtain a valid expanded data ID from the Registry.
-   In the vast majority of cases (i.e. QuantumGraph execution) this done well in advance of the actual ``put`` call.
+   In the vast majority of cases (i.e. QuantumGraph execution) this is done well in advance of the actual ``put`` call.

 2. Construct a ``DatasetRef`` by generating an appropriate UUID and using an existing or soon-to-exist RUN name.
    This will also typically occur well before the rest of the ``put``, as part of QuantumGraph generation.